Mahlasela Pass

 The Mahlasela pass is a tarred pass in the Maloti mountains of Lesotho, reaching a height of 3222 meters.
 It is one of two passes that links the town of Butha-Buthe with the diamond mining town of Mokhotlong, the other pass being the Moteng pass.
-Heavy snowfalls frequently closes the pass in winter.
+Heavy snowfalls frequently close the pass in winter.
 The only skiing resort in Lesotho, Afriski is situated here.
 It is considered to be the highest road pass in Southern Africa.